BradStell/xIO-API/README.md

 ## Developing
-Initial Test Version 0.0.1
+Initial Test Version 0.0.1<br>
-By: Brad Stell
+By: Brad Stell<br>
-Release Date: 12/26/2014
+Release Date: 12/26/2014<br>

 ### npm modules
-If not already on your machine.."\n" npm install oauth-request<br>
+If not already on your machine..<br>
+npm install oauth-request<br>
-npm install octonode"<br>"
+npm install octonode<br>
-npm install request'\n'
+npm install request<br>
 npm install http

 ### Running API
-1) Open your terminal and get in the directory that you saved the project into.
+1) Open your terminal and get in the directory that you saved the project into.<br>
-2) run the command 'node index.js'
+2) run the command 'node index.js'<br>
-3) Open your favorite browser and head to http://localhost:8888/api
+3) Open your favorite browser and head to http://localhost:8888/api<br>
-4) This end point has a table containing information about the API's functionality.
+4) This end point has a table containing information about the API's functionality.<br>

 ### Notes
 This module was not built with eclipse, rather I built it from scratch with just nodejs.
 It currently has no database functionality.
 I understand this will be the end goal.
 However, since we do not have our own densely populated database, I have routed the xIO API directly to its corresponding repository API call.